Condemnation and eminent domain are two terms that you’ll encounter when buying land.

 It’s important to note that inverse condemnation isn’t limited to the permanent physical taking of property.

-If the government temporarily takes your property or even occupies your property in a way that derives you of economical use, then you may be able to obtain just compensation.
+If the government temporarily takes your property or even occupies your property in a way that deprives you of economical use, then you may be able to obtain just compensation.

 If the government’s regulation burdens private property to the point where it is unusable, then this can be referred to as “regulatory taking” and may qualify you for just compensation.